 Fortunately, the Federal Employers Liability Act (FELA) allows railroad workers to hold their employers liable for workplace injuries, but successfully proving negligence in a FELA claim often requires help from a seasoned railroad injury attorney.
 Following an on-the-job accident or a diagnosis with a work-related cancer, speak to a New York trackman injury lawyer about your legal options.

-Common Injuries for Railroad Trackmen
+What Are Common Injuries Railroad Trackmen Sustain?

 Whether they are maintaining existing track or installing new track, trackmen in New York are particularly susceptible to serious injuries or disease compared to many other railroad workers.
 Two of the primary these are common among trackmen are the dangerous materials they work with on a day-to-day basis and the heavy machinery they use to move that material around.